boucadair/encrypted-dns-forwarders/draft-rbw-add-encrypted-dns-forwarders.md

 for the CPE from a public CA. This solution is deployed in production by Mozilla {{https-local-dom}}, McAfee, and Cujo.
 Today, this is best practice.
-However, it suffers from the dependency on both the public Certification Authority and the vendor's service, which are necessary for both initial deployment and for certificate renewal.
+However, it suffers from the dependency on both the public Certification Authority and the vendor's service (necessary because the CPE cannot always obtain a publicly-accessible IPv4 address necessary to get an ACME-signed certificate itself), which are necessary for both initial deployment and for certificate renewal.
+One standard for such a system is {{?PKIX-EST=RFC7030}}.

 R-REDUCE-CA: no